karoljarzabek0/car_dataset_EDA/README.md

 - "transmission_type" - engine and transmission layout (e.g front-wheel, all-wheel-permanent)
 - "urban_consumption" - fuel consumption during urban driving expressed in liters per 100km (e.g 7.2l/100km)
 - "extra_urban_consumption" - fuel consumption while driving outside of urban areas expressed in liters per 100km (e.g 5.6l/100km)
-- "body_type" - body type of the car
+- "body_type" - car body style e.g suv, sedan, combi, compact

-- "n_parameters" - artificial feature engineered during the process of scraping; I created it because the disclosure of most possible features (up to ~140)
+- "nr_seats" - self-explanatory
+- "color" - self-explanatory
+- "rhd" - binary value determining if a car has a steering wheel on a right side of the cat ("Anglik" in Polish)
+- "registered" - binary value determining if a car is registered
+- "no_accident" - binary value determining if a car was a participant in a road accident

+- "n_parameters" - artificial feature engineered during the process of scraping; I created it because most of the offers include only the most basic specifications (eg. model, fuel type or mileage) while not disclosing others, creating a blank value during scraping.
+There are over 140 features the owner can disclose and some of them are really specific, like "leather_gearshifterswitch" meaning binary value for leather-finished gear shift.
+In order to avoid creating a bloated datasetet consisting out of columns that are mostly blank i decided to count the total number of features each owner decided to disclose.
+My assumption is (and is proved later in the report) that more the features the newer and more expensive the car.
+Older and cheaper cars often don't have those fancy features.
+The proccess of adding each of the feautres is often tedious and indviduals selling their cars are less likely to do that.
+That is opposed to enterprises selling cars in bulk that have the resources and a motive - selling those cars faster and for higher prices (more extravagant features can encourage the customer to finish the transaction)

 ## Structure of the dataset
 **QUERY:**